Spixmaster/tools/README.md

 ```

 ### As a contributor
+The project needs to be set up properly in your IDE to be able to compile it.

-#### eclipse
+#### Example eclipse
+These instructions show how to set up the project right in eclipse.
-* clone the project to anywhere
+1. Clone the project to anywhere.
-* create a new eclipse project
+2. Create a new eclipse project.
-* right click on the project > Import > General > File System
+3. Right click on the project > "Import" > "General" > "File System".
-* select all content from the cloned project
+4. Select all content from the cloned project.

 ### Compiler
-You need to use a C++17 compiler.
+You need to use a C++20 compiler for compilation.

 ### Dependencies
-The following packages need to be installed:
+This software is built with the help of third party libraries.
+It is shown below how to install them.

 #### Poco
 ```sh